mustache/mustache/README.md

 ----------------

 ctemplate and friends want you to hand a dictionary to the template processor.
-Naturally Mustache supports a similar concept.
+Mustache supports a similar concept.
 Feel free to mix the class-based and this more procedural style at your leisure.

-Given this template (dict.html):
+Given this template (winner.html):

     Hello {{name}}
     You have just won ${{value}}!

 We can fill in the values at will:

-    dict = Dict.new
+    view = Winner.new
-    dict[:name] = 'George'
+    view[:name] = 'George'
-    dict[:value] = 100
+    view[:value] = 100
-    dict.render
+    view.render

 Which returns: